Source Coding for Synthesizing Correlated Randomness: Introduction

 \section{Introduction}

-The task of generating correlated randomness at different terminals in a network has applications in several communication and computing scenarios.
-This task also serves as a primitive in several cryptographic protocols.
+The task of generating correlated randomness at different terminals in a network has applications in several communication \cite{7997946, DBLP:conf/icalp/GhaziS17} and computing \cite{2013TOC_IshKusEtAl, 2015CRYPTO_IshMajSahGen, 10.1007/978-3-540-85174-5_32} scenarios.
+The presence of distributed correlated randomness also serves as a primitive in several cryptographic protocols \cite{2004TIT12_CsiNar}.
 In this article, we study the problem of characterizing fundamental information-theoretic limits of generating such correlated randomness in network scenarios.

 We consider the scenario depicted in Fig~\ref{Fig:NetworkSoftCovering}.
-Three distributed parties - Alice, Bob and Charles - have to generate samples that are independent and identically distributed (IID) with a target probability mass function (PMF) $p_{X_{1}X_{2}Y}$.
-Alice and Bob are provided with samples that are IID $p_{X_{1}X_{2}}$ - the corresponding marginal of the target PMF $p_{X_{1}X_{2}Y}$.
+Three distributed parties - Alice, Bob and Charles - have to generate samples that are independent and identically distributed (IID) with a target probability mass function (PMF) $P_{X_{1}X_{2}Y}$.
+Alice and Bob are provided with samples that are IID $P_{X_{1}X_{2}}$ - the corresponding marginal of the target PMF $P_{X_{1}X_{2}Y}$.
 They have access to unlimited private randomness and share noiseless communication links of rates $R_{1},R_{2}$ with Charles.
 In addition, the three parties share common randomness at rate $C$.
 For what rate triples $(R_{1},R_{2}, C)$ can Alice and Bob enable Charles to generate the required samples?
-In this article, we provide a set of sufficient conditions, i.e., an achievable rate region.
-In the process, we provide an alternate solution for the two-terminal version wherein Charles is provided with side-information and Bob is absent.
-This problem also stems out as a special case from the problem setup described in \cite{yassaee2015channel}, however, the technique used here facilitates in characterizing the rate-region for the scenario in Fig \ref{Fig:NetworkSoftCovering}.

-The problem of characterizing communication rates required to generate correlated randomness at distributed terminals can be traced back to the work of Wyner \cite{197503TIT_Wyn}.
-Wyner considered the scenario of distributed parties generating IID samples distributed with PMF $p_{XY}$, when fed with a common information stream.
-In characterizing the minimum rate of this common information stream, Wyner discovered a fundamental tool - the technique of \textit{soft covering}.
-Soft covering has found applications in diverse areas including computer science, classical and quantum information theory.
-As we illustrate in the sequel, this work adds another dimension to our current understanding of soft covering.
+In this article, we undertake a Shannon-theoretic study and characterize inner \cite{arxiv_CurrentPaper} and outer bounds on the aforementioned set of rate triples.